 - Maze.
 Like many other RaaS operators, Maze made its appearance in 2019.
 Beyond just encrypting user data, the RaaS group also attempted to shame victims by threatening to share data publicly.
 For reasons that remain somewhat unclear, the Maze RaaS officially shut down in November 2020.
-However, some researchers think the same criminals have continued under a different name, such as Egregor.
+However, some researchers think the same cybercriminals have continued under a different name, such as Egregor.

 - REvil.
-While there are multiple RaaS operators, none have been as pervasive in 2021 as REvil.
+While there are multiple RaaS operators, none have been as pervasive as REvil.
 The REvil RaaS was implicated in the Kaseya attack, which affected at least 1,500 organizations in July 2021.
 The group was also allegedly responsible for an attack on meat producer JBS USA in June 2021, in which the victim paid an $11 million ransom.
 In March 2021, REvil was also identified as being behind a ransomware attack on cyber insurance carrier CNA Financial.

 - Ryuk.
 Ryuk is thought to have been active since at least 2017, though the RaaS was more active in 2019.
 Some researchers alleged the group was based in North Korea, which has been refuted by multiple security firms, including CrowdStrike and FireEye.